dschaefer/antlng/README.md

 The purpose of this project is to see if we can provide common implementations of these components that leverage the fact you're using Antlr 4 for the lexer and parser.
 Write your grammer, hook up the parts that are interesting, boom you have an IDE.
 We've gained a lot of experience building the CDT and JDT.
-Can we help new languages and pass those lessons on to the community and make Eclipse the IDE for everything.
+Can we help new languages and pass those lessons on to the community and make Eclipse the IDE for everything?

 Let's see if we can make this dream come true.